agoda-com/agoda-kraft/README.md

 }
 ```

-[Type Resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) needs to be enabled for some of these rules to work
+[Type Resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) needs to be enabled for some of these rules to work.

-As noted in docs about JVM/Gradle projects
+As noted in docs about JVM/Gradle projects:

 - detekt - Runs detekt `WITHOUT` type resolution
 - detektMain - Runs detekt with type resolution on the `main` source set
 - detektTest - Runs detekt with type resolution on the `test` source set

-So the best way to run these is to run two gradle jobs in CI, one for test and one for main, this will
+So the best way to run these is to run two Gradle jobs in CI, one for test and one for main.
+This will
-also allow you to parallelize in CI, so not necessarily a bad thing imo.
+also allow you to parallelize in CI, which is not necessarily a bad thing.

-### Installation (Optional for intelij)
+### Installation (Optional for IntelliJ)

-In your project root, create a folder called `.idea`
+In your project root, create a folder called `.idea`.

-Create a file called `externalDependencies.xml` and add/merge the following.
+Create a file called `externalDependencies.xml` and add/merge the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>